brentertz/grunt-connect-pushstate/README.md

+# _This package has been deprecated, please use [connect-pushstate](https://github.com/brentertz/connect-pushstate) instead._

 # grunt-connect-pushstate

-> A grunt plugin that provides connect middleware to rewrite select requests to the site root (or a custom defined root), thus allowing for pushstate routing.
+ A grunt plugin that provides connect middleware to rewrite select requests to the site root (or a custom defined root), thus allowing for pushstate routing.

->
-> Requests including a file extension are left untouched so site assets like your images, stylesheets, and JavaScripts will load unaffected, while requests without a file extension, presumably pages or actions within your site, are rewritten to point at the root, with the original URL intact, thus allowing your pushstate router to handle the request.
+Requests including a file extension are left untouched so site assets like your images, stylesheets, and JavaScripts will load unaffected, while requests without a file extension, presumably pages or actions within your site, are rewritten to point at the root, with the original URL intact, thus allowing your pushstate router to handle the request.

->
-> This plugin is designed for use with the [grunt-contrib-connect](https://github.com/gruntjs/grunt-contrib-connect) plugin.
+This plugin is designed for use with the [grunt-contrib-connect](https://github.com/gruntjs/grunt-contrib-connect) plugin.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`